BDC Hamburger Icon

 TipBottom line

-To ensure your influencer marketing is worthwhile, choose a credible partner who's trustworthy and whose values align with your business and target customers.
+To ensure the success of your influencer marketing, choose a trustworthy, credible partner whose values align with those of your business and target customers.

 5. Finalize the influencer relationship with an agreement.

-If the influencer agrees to work with you, it’s time to formalize the arrangement with a legal contract.
-The contract will spell out precisely what the influencer’s obligations include.
-It should include the following:
+If the influencer agrees to work with you, it’s time to formalize the arrangement with a legal contract that spells out all obligations and guidelines.
+It should include the following information:

 • How many posts or mentions they’ll make to promote your product